Mohammed el-Kurd: Education

+He is currently studying for a Master of Fine Arts degree in poetry from Brooklyn College.

+Career

+On 3 August 2023, he was announced to have been employed as the Culture Editor for Mondoweiss, a website which covers the Israel-Palestinian conflict.

+El-Kurd is also a visual artist, printmaker, and fashion designer, having co-designed a collection with Serbian designer Tina Gancev.

 Published works

 Since 2021, el-Kurd has been the Palestine correspondent for The Nation.

 His poetry and articles are in English, written on the themes of dispossession, ethnic cleansing, systemic and structural violence, settler colonialism, Islamophobia, and gender roles.